 Why You'll Love This Recipe:

-I saw this pan at the Inspired Home Show this spring and thought "well, now isn't that genius!".
-I just fell in love with the concept of it considering my past fail with a Charlotte and had to share it!
+• I saw this pan at the Inspired Home Show this spring and thought “well, now isn’t that genius!“.
+I just fell in love with the concept of it considering my past fails with a traditional Charlotte and had to share it!

 Be Sure to Spray the Pan